Protracted street clashes engulf Beirut near protest camp

 The clashes spread to streets surrounding the protest camp, engulfing the area with smoke from the tear gas.
 Security forces chased protesters around central Beirut, some firing rubber bullets and several volleys of tear gas from armoured vehicles with multiple launchers.

 The National News Agency reported that some shop windows in the commercial part of central Beirut were smashed by vandals.
-An Associated Press reporter saw one security member injured in an eye by a stone thrown by a protester.
+One officer was injured in the eye when a protester hit him with a stone, according to an Associated Press reporter.
+Early Sunday, nearly a dozen riot police hovered over two protesters, beating them with batons, according to an AP reporter on the scene.
+The two were later taken away for medical attention.

-Recently, the anti-government protesters accusedactivists whoorganize discussions under the name “the Hub” of hosting critics of Hezbollah and calling for normalization with Israel.
-Earlier this week, some lobbed firecrackers and burned a tent in the protest camp hosting discussions.
-On Saturday, critics of the attack organized a rally in support of the Hub, but cancelled it shortly before the attempted attack on the protest camp.
+Tension has also been building up in the protest camp.
+Some accused activists who organize discussions in the protest camp under the name "the Hub" of hosting critics of Hezbollah and calling for normalization with Israel.
+The tent was attacked earlier in the week with firecrackers, burning it down.
+On Saturday, a rally to support the Hub was cancelled shortly before the attempted attack on the protest camp.

-The attackers Saturday outside the protest camp threw large firecrackers at security forces, who responded with tear gas, engulfing the area with a thick cloud of smoke.
-The National News Agency reported one security member was injured.
+The attackers Saturday outside the protest camp threw large firecrackers at security forces, injuring one security member, according to the National News Agency reported one security member was injured.

-A preacher from the neighbourhood mosque appealed to the men who attempted the attack to retreat.
-LBC said officials from Hezbollah and Amal arrived on the scene to contain the situation.
-A tense calm ensued amid a tighter deployment of security.